mrgunkin/market-data-public/btc_month/README.md

 ```
 ## Limitations
 Data is available only from July 2017 (Binance launch).
 Requires an internet connection.

 ## License
 This project is licensed under the MIT License (see the LICENSE file, if included).
 ## Author
-Created by gunkinmail.
+Created by [mrgunkin](https://github.com/mrgunkin).
 For questions or suggestions, please open an issue.